UKHO/docs/software-engineering-policies/Pipelines/Baseline_Policy.md

 - Dependency Checking - we recommend the OWASP dependency checker, other options are valid but consider impact on support and required knowledge for future changes.
 - Static Application Security Testing (SAST) - Coverity is the current SAST offering, alternate options must be equivalent in provision.
+- Secret values required by deployment must be backed by an Azure key vault

 ### Should - Added by UKHO